OneLawCloud/api/docs/introduction.md

 - PATCH versions include non-breaking bug fixes or clarifications in documentation.
 - MINOR versions may introduce new endpoints, response fields, or optional parameters, but remain backward compatible.

+  Integrators are expected to **ignore any new fields that appear in responses** to ensure compatibility with future versions.
 - MAJOR versions may include breaking changes.

 Breaking changes include (but are not limited to):